Caltech Researchers Developing Autonomous Drone Ambulance

-PASADENA (CBSLA) — Researchers at the California Institute of Technology, or Caltech, are in the process of creating a “Personal Rescue System,” or autonomous drone ambulance, intended to change the future of emergency response.
+PASADENA (CBSLA) — Researchers at the California Institute of Technology are in the process of creating a “Personal Rescue System,” or autonomous drone ambulance, intended to change the future of emergency response.

-The goal of the ambulance drone is to airlift injured or trapped victims in hard to reach disaster zones.
+The goal of the self-flying drone ambulance is to airlift injured or trapped victims in hard to reach disaster zones.

 During the flight, the patient’s vital signs would be monitored by sensors inside the drone.